7.2.1 Things that will not work

 5.

 The Turbo Pascal reserved words FAR, NEAR are ignored.
-This is because their purpose was limited to a 16-bit environment and Free Pascal is a 32-bit/64-bit compiler.
+This is because their purpose was limited to a 16-bit environment where calls were either far or near.
+This distinction does not exists in 32/64 bit environments.

 6.